kenlukas/teractf/Lunch_and_Learns/Jul_2025/Web-3v@l/README.md

 -->
 ```

 Okay, the web page is using the Python eval function.
 This is dangerous.
-It's blocking a lot of things but not all.
+It's blocking a lot of things, but not all.

-Since eval will execute a string as a Python expression, we can use `open` and `read` but the regex will catch hex, unicode, url-encoded characters, any file extension between 1 and 3 characters (.xxx), any forward or backslash, and two periods in a row `..`.
+Since eval will execute a string as a Python expression, we can use `open` and `read`, but the regex will catch hex, unicode, url-encoded characters, any file extension between 1 and 3 characters (.xxx), any forward or backslash, and two periods in a row `..`.

-But what it doesn't exclude is printable characters (other than the periods) including parenthesis.
+But what it doesn't exclude is printable characters (other than the periods), including parentheses.

-First I checked if I could use the `chr` command to convert a decimal value to a character.
+First, I checked if I could use the `chr` command to convert a decimal value to a character.

 ![testing2](./testing2.png)

-and it worked!
+And it worked!

 ![result2](./result2.png)

-Then I tested if I could using a forward slash since it was being blocked.
+Then I tested if I could use a forward slash since it was being blocked.

 ![testing3](./testing3.png)

-and that worked too!
+And that worked too!

 ![result3](./result3.png)